How to Take Beautiful Pictures of Poultry and Land Your Bird on the Cover of the Meyer Hatchery Catalog

 - As with the iPhone, take multiple pictures of your birds.
 You can use the burst setting if available, or simple get comfortable and snap away.

-Now get out there and capture that winning shot of your poultry!
+Now get out there and capture that winning shot of your poultry and try to be in the Catalog!
 Good luck!